Makker22/Boundary-Neural-Element-Method/README.md

 The repository includes the released training arrays, trained checkpoints, all numerical tables used to verify the reported statistics, representative field samples and compact mesh geometry.
-Multi-gigabyte converged FEM reference meshes and full-resolution solution archives are not stored in Git; their convergence criteria, hashes and derived numerical records are retained in the compact release data.

-No file in this release exceeds GitHub's 100 MB per-file limit.

 ## Licenses